-The Fairfax 400 Conference took place at the Centre for English Local History, University of Leicester, on June 30th and July 1st, commemorating the 400th anniversary of the birth of Thomas, Lord Fairfax (1612-1671).
+The Fairfax 400 Conference took place at the University of Leicester on June 30 – July 1, commemorating the 400th anniversary of the birth of Thomas, third Lord Fairfax (1612-1671).

 Despite his position as commander-in-chief of the New Model Army, Fairfax has for long periods been one of the most understated figures of the seventeenth century.
 Papers delivered at this event from literary, historical and even cinematic perspectives sought to readdress areas of his life, family, military capability, and posthumous reputation that have been neglected and/or misrepresented in modern times.

 The following summaries are collated by subject area rather than the conference schedule.
 The proceedings were subsequently published in England’s Fortress: New Perspectives on Thomas, 3rd Lord Fairfax (Ashgate, 2014).

 The Literary Fairfax

 Philip Major (Birkbeck) opened proceedings by speaking on Fairfax’s poetics of retirement.
 With the theme of solitude clearly evident in literature of the early 1650s, particularly in the translations of French libertine poet Saint Amant, it is clear that Fairfax’s manuscript poetry engages with this tradition and becomes inherently valuable as a source in determining his post-retirement reflections.
 The verse reveals the tension between solitude and retirement, which must be differentiated.
 The continuing activity of godliness and the state of sufferance shows an engagement and self-reflection that cannot be misconstrued as straightforward withdrawal from service.